cbcrg/pergola/examples.md

 Genome browsers only allow you to use you integers value to map, for this reason if time points for example are expressed as decimals (0.001 *s*) you can transform them to ms using *-m 1000*

-N
+An example of a complete command line with all the options (not mutually exclusive) set is:

-{% highlight python linenos %}
+{% highlight bash %}
-#!/usr/bin/env python
-import int2browser, operator, csv, argparse
+pergola_rules.py -i "/path2file/input.int" -o "/path2file/ontology.txt" -t track_1 track_2 track_3 -a join_all -f bedGraph -e -n -m 1000
-{% endhighlight %}
+{% endhighlight bash %}